 As blockchain networks have developed, standards have been put in place as to how tokens should be programmed; how they act, programmatically speaking.
 On the Ethereum network, many fungible tokens conform to a standard called ERC-20.
 So, your BNB, USDT, LINK, DAI tokens, to name a few, are ERC-20 tokens.

 Let's say you're on Ethereum mainnet, and you just bought yourself a few tokens of a widely-recognized and traded token.
 You wait for the swap to settle, and there in your MetaMask wallet, your tokens appear.
 Magic! ...Not quite.

-MetaMask doesn't automatically catalogue and load every possible token into a list just in case you buy some of them--at time of writing, there are nearly 450,000 different ERC-20 contracts out there.
+MetaMask doesn't automatically catalogue and load every possible token into a list just in case you buy some of them — at time of writing, there are nearly 650,000 different ERC-20 contracts out there.
 It's impossible to keep up.
-No, MetaMask keeps a list of the most popular tokens, and automatically detects those; but no worries, if you get one that's less common, you can easily add it manually.
+Instead, MetaMask keeps a list of the most popular tokens, and automatically detects those; but no worries, if you get one that's less common, you can easily add it manually.

 Why?
 Simply put, because Ethereum has served as a roadmap and a standard-creating paradigm for blockchain networks.
 To put it another way, most people building networks want to make sure that their networks are compatible with Ethereum.
 So that ends up meaning that MetaMask will work just the same on a new network as it does on Ethereum mainnet.

 MetaMask isn't just a wallet, and it isn't just your gateway to the Ethereum network; it's your passport to the decentralized multichain multiverse.